jpanikulam/jpanikulam.github.io/index.md

 ## Nonlinear Controls
 I took Dr. Dixon's graduate nonlinear control I course, which was a really cool foray into advanced analytical control my final project was an adaptive controller for the Sub.

-## Compute Vision for Autonomous Navigation
+## Computer Vision for Autonomous Navigation
 A course in computer vision and probabilistic methods for navigation, made available by the Technical University of Munich

 ## Machine Learning for Computer Vision